card-smart/card-smart/doc/Applet-Specification.md

 * PIN is read from cmd option
 * login operation setup status in applet filesystem
 * chekcing remaining tries log out from current status

+### 4. Change PIN
+* checks PIN policy
+* needs PIN to be verificated

+### 5. Get secret value
+* authenticate with PIN
+* ask card, whether value with associated name exists and gets length of data
+* ask card for data

+### 6. Store secret value
+* send data length to card (also with name?) to get verification, that such length can be stored
+* send data with the number of chunk

+### 7. Delete secret value
+* send secret name to card, which should be deleted
+* get information, that such data do not exist/cannot be deleted

 ## APDU Specification
 * CLA = C0